C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 *find_rotated_lonlat_grid_element_index*.
 This routine defines to which grid element of the target grid a certain grid element of the raw topography belongs.
-The allocation of the raw data points to the target grid element is performed as shown in Fig.
+The allocation of the raw data points to the target grid element is performed as shown in
-[\[fig:aggregation_figure\]](#fig:aggregation_figure) a).
+[Fig. 5](#fig:aggregation_figure) a).
 All raw data elements that are closer than half a grid point (green box) to the target point (red circle) are used to define the value at the corresponding target grid point.
-Only the green grid elements in Fig.
+Only the green grid elements in
-[\[fig:aggregation_figure\]](#fig:aggregation_figure) b) belong to a target grid element.
+[Fig. 5](#fig:aggregation_figure) b) belong to a target grid element.
 The rest of the raw topography is unused.

 <a name="fig:aggregation_figure"></a>

 ![](aggregation_figure.png)
 <center>
-*a) Illustration of the aggregation of the raw data to the target grid.
+*Figure 5: a) Illustration of the aggregation of the raw data to the target grid.
 The red circle indicates a target grid point, while the green rectangle represents the part of the raw data that is aggregated on the target grid point. b) Showing the target grid on top of the raw data set, where only the green grid points of the raw data are used for the target grid.*
 </center>

 The elevations of raw data pixels that belong to one target grid element